ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 ### Deploy the function

-Now you can build the package for azure functions cloud.
-This will perform the compilation inside docker image to make it compatible with azure functions cloud environment.
+Now, you can build the package for the Azure Functions cloud.
+This will perform the compilation inside the Docker image to make it compatible with the Azure Functions cloud environment.

 ```bash
 $ bal build --cloud="azure_functions" --native